Practical information for international students

 Insurance

-For health insurance, students from EU/EEA countries must obtain and bring a valid European Health Insurance Card or an equivalent health insurance.
+For health insurance, students from EU/EEA countries must obtain and bring a valid European Health Insurance Card (EHIC) or an equivalent health insurance.
 The EHIC is a requirement to be accepted as an incoming exchange student at VUC and strongly recommended also for international degree-seeking students.
 The EHIC-card will ensure that international student receive the same medical care and benefits as Norwegian citizens.
 Please note that this the EHIC card does not normally cover dental care, prescription drugs or travel home in case of illness.
 Therefore, in addition to the EHIC card, we strongly recommend all students to have valid travel insurance.

 Non-EU/EEA citizens who study in Norway for more than 6 months will be registered in the Norwegian National Health Insurance Scheme (Folketrygden) once they have been registered with immigration police and awarded a Norwegian National ID-number (fødselsnummer).
 This process usually takes a few weeks/months, so it is strongly recommended for non-EU/EEA-students to have private health insurance which covers the first months of your stay in Norway.
 Non-EU/EEA-students who are only studying in Norway for 6 monhts or less may apply for voluntary membership in the Norwegian National Insurance Scheme (Folketrygden)